mavaddat/microsoft-graph-docs-contrib/api-reference/beta/resources/groupchatteamsappinstallationscopeinfo.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The details of the installation scope when Teams app is installed in chat.
+Represents the installation scope details when the Teams app is installed in a chat.

 Inherits from [teamsAppInstallationScopeInfo](../resources/teamsappinstallationscopeinfo.md).